amkozlov/eco-freq/README.md

  - (optional) API token -> [Which real-time CO2/price provider to use?](https://github.com/amkozlov/eco-freq/blob/main/config/README.md/)
  - (optional) [`ipmitool`](https://github.com/ipmitool/ipmitool) to use IPMI power measurements

-Please run installer script which will register `systemd` service and create a basic config file for EcoFreq:
+First, install EcoFreq package using `pip` or `pipx`:

 ```
 pipx install ecofreq
 ```

+This will install EcoFreq locally under the current (non-privileged) user.
+Since power limiting typically requires root privileges, you will need sudo permissions to use all features of EcoFreq ([see details](https://github.com/amkozlov/eco-freq/blob/main/doc/INSTALL.md#Permissions)).

-Alternatively, you can specify a custom config file (see [examples](https://github.com/amkozlov/eco-freq/blob/main/config)):
+Alternatively, you can install and run EcoFreq under root:
 ```
-sudo ./install.sh my.ecofreq.cfg
+sudo pipx install ecofreq
 ```
+This is less secure, but makes configuration simpler.

+For production use, you will likely want to configure EcoFreq daemon to run in the background: ([HOWTO](https://github.com/amkozlov/eco-freq/blob/main/doc/INSTALL.md#Daemon))

 ## Usage

 * For a quick test of EcoFreq on your system without configuration overhead (using mock CO2 provider):

 ```
-sudo ./ecofreq.py -c config/mock.cfg -l test.log
+ecofreq -c mock -l test.log
 ```

-* After installing EcoFreq as a service, you can use standard `systemctl` commands to control it.
+* After [installing EcoFreq as a service](https://github.com/amkozlov/eco-freq/blob/main/doc/INSTALL.md#Daemon), you can use standard `systemctl` commands to control it.

 ```
 sudo systemctl start ecofreq